ludwigschub/shex-codegen/README.md

 ```

 ### Typescript methods
+For this visitor you will need to additionaly install `shex-methods`

 With a config like this:
 ```yaml
 # path to the folder or file with shape expressions